clarkddr/tasks/README.md

 - Copy env file: cp .env.example .env
 - Generate App Key: php artisan key:generate
 - Run database Migrations: php artisan migrate
 - Run the Server: php artisan serve (I use Herd).
-This will give you a address.
+This will give you an address.
 - Run NPM in another Terminal window: npm run dev

 Just go to the address and you will see the application.